 Associate Professor of Music and Director of The Augustana Choir and Chamber Choir

-Dr. Paul Nesheim joined Augustana in 2012 as Associate Professor of Music and Director of The Augustana Choir and Chamber Choir.
-Dr. Nesheim most recently served as associate professor of music and director of choral activities at Minnesota State University Moorhead, where he conducted three choirs and taught choral conducting.
+Dr. Paul Nesheim joined Augustana in 2012 as associate professor of music and director of The Augustana Choir and Chamber Choir.
+Nesheim most recently served as associate professor of music and director of choral activities at Minnesota State University Moorhead, where he conducted three choirs and taught choral conducting.
 He also served as artistic director of the Fargo-Moorhead Chamber Chorale and the conductor of the Senior Choir at the Lutheran Church of the Good Shepherd in Moorhead.

-Dr. Nesheim has served on the faculties of Concordia College in Moorhead and Northern State University in Aberdeen, South Dakota.
+Nesheim has served on the faculties of Concordia College in Moorhead and Northern State University (Aberdeen, S.D.).
 He has held positions conducting high school, church, and community choirs in Minnesota, California, Iowa, Wisconsin, and Arizona.
-He holds a Bachelor of Arts degree in music education from St. Olaf College, a Master of Music degree in choral music from Arizona State University, and a Doctor of Musical Arts degree in conducting from the University of Arizona.
+He holds a B.A.in music education from St. Olaf College, a master of music degree in choral music from Arizona State University, and a doctor of musical arts degree in conducting from the University of Arizona.
 He has studied conducting with Maurice Skones, Douglas McEwen, Kenneth Jennings and Miles Johnson.
 Nesheim is an active member of the American Choral Directors Association, and is a frequent clinician and guest conductor for high school festivals and honor choirs.
 Dr. Nesheim is a published composer and the author of “Building Beautiful Voices,” a book of vocalization methods and materials published by the Roger Dean Publishing Company.

-Dr. Russell Svenningsen is Assistant Professor of Music at Augustana College, Sioux Falls, S.D. where he conducts the Collegiate Chorale, teaches music theory and has a studio of voice students.
-Russell holds an M.M., Choral Conducting from the University of Cincinnati, College-Conservatory of Music and a B.M., Music Education, from Concordia College, Moorhead, MN.
-His D.M.A., Music Education, was awarded from Boston University where he studied with Dr. Roger Mantie.
+Dr. Russell Svenningsen is assistant professor of music at Augustana College, where he conducts the Collegiate Chorale, teaches music theory and has a studio of voice students.
+Russell holds an M.M. in choral conducting from the University of Cincinnati, College-Conservatory of Music and a B.M., music education, from Concordia College, Moorhead, Minn.
+His D.M.A., music education, was awarded from Boston University where he studied with Dr. Roger Mantie.
 His dissertation “This singing: The Norwegian Singers through a Gramscian lens” presents an ethnographic case study of the Norwegian Singers Association of America (also the Pacific Coast or PCNSA) grounded within a conceptual framework constructed from the philosophy and writings of Italian neo-Marxist, Antonio Gramsci.
 This research was undertaken so as to contribute to discourses that act upon and within or otherwise influence the development of philosophical, pedagogical and curricular practices where issues of difference are concerned.

-Russell is also in demand as clinician and guest conductor and regularly travels to work with choirs of many different types around the United States.
-Most recently he was a guest artist-in-residence at the Roxbury Choral Invitational, a choral festival in New Jersey now in its twenty-third year, where he was privileged to hear and work with twenty-four choirs from five states.
+Svenningsen is also in demand as clinician and guest conductor and regularly travels to work with choirs of many different types around the United States.
+Most recently, he was a guest artist-in-residence at the Roxbury Choral Invitational, a choral festival in New Jersey now in its 23rd year, where he was privileged to hear and work with 24 choirs from five states.